Current Tulane students may register through Gibson Online beginning in priority registration in April.

 Students may change their schedules according to the academic calendar for each session or program.
 Failure to make schedule changes promptly and accurately results in financial or academic penalties.
 Please refer to the academic calendars at the beginning of each session’s listings for specific deadlines.
 If you need assistance with making changes to your schedule, the Summer office is here to assist you.

-Changes to classes in the Early Summer, Late Summer and Maymester sessions can be made via Gibson Online through the last day to drop unless otherwise noted on the Schedule of Classes.
+Changes to classes in the Maymester, Early Summer, Full Summer, Late Summer and Augustmester sessions can be made via Gibson Online through the last day to drop unless otherwise noted on the Schedule of Classes.
 However, it is important that you keep in mind that Gibson will not allow you to drop to zero credits.
-Students who wish to withdraw from all summer classes must complete a Student Resignation form available from the Summer office.
+Students who wish to withdraw from all summer classes must complete a Student Resignation form available from the Summer School office.

 Students who register for courses are financially liable for the tuition and fees.
 Students should review the summer calendar carefully to ensure that courses are dropped within the proper time period.
 All tuition refunds are made in accordance with this calendar and are effective the date the drop is processed in Gibson.
 Students who do not officially drop a course are held responsible for full tuition and fees.
 Keep in mind that each summer program may have different drop and refund dates.
 For the most accurate information, contact the summer program directly.